Pathak94/electronut.github.io/tinyDriver/index.md

 - A laser display that syncs to audio input
 - A mechanical iris controlled by a stepper motor
 - A solenoid based drum machine

+### YOUR Projects!

+Got a cool project you built with *tinyDriver*?
+Email us a link, and we will feature it here!

 [1]: http://electronut.in/attiny10-hello/
 [2]: http://electronut.in/attiny85-mma7660/